Portable alpha strategies

 Like all investments, there are potential risks involved in a portable alpha framework.
 Primarily, it is possible for the alpha-seeking manager to underperform the cash rate or generate negative absolute returns.
 Market-linked instruments may not perfectly track a market index over time, creating tracking error that may differ from initial return expectations.
 Secondarily, market-linked instruments have the potential for margin calls after large market moves that may require adjustments in the whole portfolio.

-Putting portfolio capital to its most productive use
+Putting portfolio capital to productive use

 One key advantage of a portable alpha framework is investors can untether a portfolio’s active risk budget from the beta allocation without disturbing it.
 Importantly, it unlocks portfolio capital to seek excess returns in areas of the global financial markets with the highest potential to generate alpha.
 For investors, building the optimal asset allocation for the market return, or “beta” component, of your portfolio is quite different than the optimal capital allocation seeking excess returns, or “alpha” component, of your portfolio.